eljefe303030/Melius/README.md

 * [Human Damage (Just a Flesh Wound - Bullet in the Head)](https://www.nexusmods.com/starfield/mods/12603) Changes the damage multiple for the different areas of body parts of humans to make the game more fun and rewards better aiming.
 Headshot multiplier is set to x20 which means headshots are deadly for you and most enemies, some bosses might take 2 or 3 headshots to kill them.
 If you want to change this, download the latest version of the mod, which give you a choice of headshot multiplier.
 Make sure to place it in the correct position in the right hand pane and disable the old version.E.g. if you select a x10 multiplier, it will look like below.
 ![Human Damage load order](https://github.com/user-attachments/assets/aa06ad59-fdd0-4d71-8d8d-a886d8c90a48)
 * [StarUI HUD](https://www.nexusmods.com/starfield/mods/3444) has been configured to not show enemy health bars or steath meters for immersion, see the mod page for how to configure this to your tastes.
 Crosshairs have also been disabled, these can be displayed by changing the game 'interface' setting.
-* [Starfield Performance BOOST](https://www.nexusmods.com/starfield/mods/290) has been used to update the low, medium, high and ultra graphic settings profiles.
-To use these, select the profile you need.
-If the profile you want to use is already selected, select another one and then select the one you want e.g. if you want to use the 'high' profile and that is already selected, choose a different one and then select 'high' to enable it.
-* [Stew - Manual Reload](https://www.nexusmods.com/starfield/mods/4451) Stops the player automatically reloading when running out of clip ammo.
 * [Toggle Quest Markers with Scanner and Ship HUD](https://www.nexusmods.com/starfield/mods/50200) Simple immersion mod that toggles the Floating Quest Marker on or off with your hand scanner or spaceship HUD.
 * [Starware Search Engine - SFSE](https://www.nexusmods.com/starfield/mods/13643) Implements a search engine to the Galaxy StarMap Menu, allowing you to find any location and planet within seconds.
-* [Manual Weapon Stance](https://www.nexusmods.com/starfield/mods/13627) Adds a customizable hotkey to raise or lower your weapon at will.
-No more automatic lowering—you’re in full control.
-Works in both first and third person.
-Lightweight, immersive, and highly compatible. *[For those of you who are using a controller, follow these steps](https://github.com/eljefe303030/Melius/blob/main/MWS%20Xbox%20Controller%20layout%20instructions.md)*

 # Recommended Settings
 **Gameplay Options**